Part 3 - Device Registration

 Access Keys allow devices to authenticate against the Losant MQTT broker or REST interface to report state or receive commands.

-, which will create a new access key within your Losant application.
+, which creates a new access key within your Losant application. - Set the

 to the following: